fumieval/rhythm-game-tutorial/draft.md

 main = runGameDefault $ foreverFrame $ translate (V2 320 240) $ color blue $ circleOutline 48
 ```

 From right to left, "A circle with a radius of 48, the color is blue, translate this thing to (320, 240), repeat forever, run as a game."
 Yes, free-game offers functional but imperative APIs.

+Uh-oh, it's really quiet.
+Let's sound something groovy!